John Ramsden WollastonPrint Page

-A wooden plaque in the church commemorates John Ramsden Wollaston.
+A wooden plaque in the church was erected in memory of John Ramsden Wollaston and the pioneers who are buried in the churchyard.
 The plaque was unveiled during the Bunbury Centenary Celebrations in 1936.

 The Anglican Church in Western Australia declared the Venerable John Ramsden Wollaston to be a Local Saint and Hero of the Province in 1984.
 He was the first Archdeacon of Western Australia from 1849 to 1856.
 He is also commemorated in the naming of the former Theological College in Perth (now used more as a conference centre), an Anglican School at Westfield and a nursing home in Albany.